isb-cgc/readthedocs/docs/source/index.rst

 to algorithm developers who wish to spin up thousands of virtual machines to analyze hundreds of terabytes of sequence data.

-The table below describes the types of functions that can be performed in ISB-CGC and provides links to how to documentation on how to do those functions.
+The table below describes the types of functions that can be performed in ISB-CGC and provides links to documentation on how to do those functions.

 +-----------------------------------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 |Function                           |In GUI                                                                                                                                                                                                                                                                                       |With Command Line                                                                                                                                                                                                                                                        |